-Are you looking for a relaxing package holiday in the Mediterranean?
+Are you looking for a relaxing beach holiday in the Mediterranean?
 Want to avoid overdeveloped overcrowded noisy resorts in favour of somewhere small, picturesque and charming – but still easily accessible by air?

 Think sunset strolls along pine-fringed beaches, swimming in crystal clear waters, and watching the world go by from local tavernas.

 Package holidays have somewhat fallen out of favour these days, although they’ve been noted as a trend for 2018 as travellers look back to tour operators for value and reassurance.
-If you’re heading to the beach this summer then it can work out cheaper and easier than going DIY.
+If you’re heading to the beach this summer then it can often work out cheaper and easier than going DIY.
 It also means your holiday is financially protected through ATOL and ABTA.